 - you are an employee who works 1,000 hours or more per year;

-Niagara University offers two retirement plan options - AXA Equitable and TIAA-CREF.
+Niagara University offers a retirement plan through TIAA.

 Employees should check with their employer to determine how to enroll in the plan.